This review is based on the opinion of coLanguage.

 Is it easy to learn Dutch?

-Learning Dutch may seem challenging, but Dutch is actually not that hard as you might think.
+Learning Dutch may seem challenging, but Dutch is actually not as hard as you might think.
 Of course, Dutch has its challenges, but compared to languages like Chinese, it’s actually quite manageable.

 What makes Dutch easy to learn?